Content 1100 styling change to allow custom header

 What is the data showing?

-We have made good progress against all gender pay gap measures this year, but remain focused on improving the rate at which we’re reducing this gap.
+We have seen small increases against all gender pay gap measures this year but remain focused on improving the rate at which we’re reducing this gap.
 The main driver behind our gender pay gap is the higher representation of women compared to men in our lower grades, which impacts where the median falls.
-For instance, when establishing the median pay gap point for gender, the median woman is a lower grade (Assistant Manager) than the median man (Manager) due to higher female representation in our most junior roles.
+For instance, when establishing the median pay gap point for gender, the median woman is a lower grade (Assistant Manager) than the median man (Manager) due to higher female representation in our junior roles.
 This results in a higher median pay gap, as we’re comparing employees at different pay grades.
+This is a similar trend to previous years and a consequence of our student programmes representing a high volume of hiring.
+For example, in 2023 we hired 1,399 colleagues into student programmes of which 53% were female.

 Action we’re taking to close the gap

 The gender pay gap is the measure of the difference in average pay between all men and all women across an organisation, regardless of their role, level, length of service or location and any other differentiating factors.
 Although not required by statute, these figures relate to all KPMG staff and partners.
-The April 2023 dataset contains a total employee and contractor population of 17,743 with a Male/Female Split of 9,157/8,586.
-The 2022 pay gap figures used as our year-on-year comparison reflect colleague pay at 5 April 2022, taking into account an in-year pay increase.
-The increase was paid in May 2022 but backdated to 1 April 2022 and provides a more accurate indicator of progress as it better represents what our colleagues were paid at that time.
-However, you can find a comparison to both sets of 2022 data – both including and not including the in-year pay increase - here.
+The April 2024 dataset contains a total employee and contractor population of 17,623 with a Male/Female Split of 9,058/8,565.
+For comparative year on year data see here.

 Progress against our 2030 targets